 Claude Hankins was 14 when he was sentenced to 16 years at San Quentin for murdering George Morse, son of famous Detective Harry Morse of San Francisco.

 The young boy had been living with his older sister after the death of their mother.
-The sister, Mrs. A.C.
-Webb, said she sent him to the ranch in hopes of reforming him.
-She was concerned because he had started hanging around with a bad crowd.
+The sister said she sent him to the ranch in hopes of reforming him since he’d started hanging around with a bad crowd.

-Hankins originally claimed unknown men attacked Morse at the ranch.
-The boy said he grabbed the pistol to scare away the attackers.
+Hankins spun a tale about the crime, claiming unknown men attacked Morse and he only grabbed the pistol to scare away the intruders.
 After they fled, he said he took the money so they wouldn’t return and get it.
-He claims he left the ranch because he was scared.
+None of his story matched the evidence.

-Lawyers requested the boy be sent to a reform school, but their request fell on deaf ears.
+Lawyers requested the boy be sent to a reform school, but their request was denied.

-“Richard Colvert, an 18-year-old convict at San Quentin, succeeded in eluding the vigilance of his guards early Tuesday afternoon and for a few short hours enjoyed his liberty in the hills surrounding San Rafael,” reported the Mill Valley Record, Sept.
+“Richard Colvert, an 18-year-old convict at San Quentin, succeeded in eluding guards early Tuesday afternoon and for a few short hours enjoyed his liberty in the hills surrounding San Rafael,” reported the Mill Valley Record, Sept.
 16, 1910.
-“His capture was effected on Wolf’s Hill about 8 o’clock of the same evening by a posse of prison guards. … He was missed at the 4 o’clock roll call and several (guards) were immediately sent out in pursuit.
-When located in the brush near San Rafael he made no resistance and went quietly back to prison.
-Under the state law he can be sentenced to a seven-year term for attempting to escape.”
+“His capture was effected on Wolf’s Hill about 8 o’clock of the same evening by a posse of prison guards.
+He was missed at the 4 o’clock roll call and several (officers) were immediately sent in pursuit.
+When located in the brush near San Rafael, he made no resistance and went quietly back to prison.”

 Sentencing young boys to San Quentin is questioned